Iluvitari/AZ104-Notes/Practice exam notes.md

 Azure Import/export:
 Can only be done for gen purpose v2 storage acounts, blob storage accounts and gen v1 storage accounts.
-Supported only or importing blob and file, exportin blob
+Supported only or importing blob and file, exportin blob Azure blob storage/azure file storage can be destinations of imported data